zsonbi/LogDelta/README.md

 # LogDelta
-LogDelta - Go Beyond Grepping with NLP-based Log File Analysis
+LogDelta - Go Beyond Grepping with NLP-based Log Analysis!

-LogDelta assumes your folders represent a collection of software logs of interest.
-LogDelta performs a comparison between two or more folders using matching file names.
-A **target run** represents a software run we are interested in analyzing.
-LogDelta uses **comparison runs** as a baseline.
-For example, the "My_passing_logs1", "My_passing_logs2", "My_passing_logs3" folders can be comparison runs, while "My_failing_logs" would be your target run that you want to analyze with respect to comparison runs.
+See [YouTube](https://www.youtube.com/playlist?list=PLTUjKYPvVhe6JhHBlkJN_yPhVDR5w2ej2) demonstrating the tool in action.

 ## Installation and Example
 We recommend using a virtual environment to avoid compatibility issues.